vin136/Solar-forcast/literature_survey.md

 <img width="908" alt="Screen Shot 2022-05-30 at 10 38 55 AM" src="https://user-images.githubusercontent.com/21222766/171014922-db1049b5-0f24-4dee-98d9-fca205151b7b.png">

 Esentially instead of making a point prediction at `t+n`, we also predict few intermediate values.
 Using the path values we measure/quantify the error with ground truth - a. shape mismatch b. time-mismatch(lags are penalized).
-Can be implemented, though a bit non-trivial.
+Can be implemented, though a bit non-trivial.(backprop is hard,custom implementation)

 2. [Convolutional neural networks for intra-hour solar forecasting based on sky image sequences](https://www.sciencedirect.com/science/article/pii/S0306261921016639)